-TINAMOUS Tinamidae The Tinamous are a family of secretive Neotropical fowl, most of which are restricted to tropical lowlands in South America.
-In all the places I've visited in Central & South America, it is a major coup to just get a decent glimpse of wild tinamou.
-Only once have I ever pointed a camera at one, and this is the result: an Undulated Tinamou (left) foraging at the edge of the lodge clearing at Explorer's Inn, southeastern Peru.
-It is the only tinamou I've ever seen "out in the open;" all my experiences with other species have been quick views of birds running away or crossing a trail deep inside the dark forest interior.
+The Tinamous are a family of primitive, secretive Neotropical birds, most of which are restricted to tropical lowlands in South America.
+In all the places I've visited in Central and South America, it is a major coup to just get a decent glimpse of wild tinamou.
+Rarely have I ever pointed a camera at one, and this was my first successful result: an Undulated Tinamou (left) foraging at the edge of the lodge clearing at Explorer's Inn, southeastern Peru.
+It is the first tinamou I'd ever seen "out in the open;" all my experiences with other species have been quick views of birds running away or crossing a trail deep inside the dark forest interior.
 Undulated Tinamou is, in fact, a very common and widespread bird in the Amazon Basin as evidenced by its distinctive and easily learned three-note whistle that is given throughout the day and is heard in the background of many tapes of tropical birds.
 But seeing one is a challenge.
 With patience, a good imitator might whistle one in to a small party of very, very quiet birders, as Van Remsen once did for us in an extremely remote region of the Amazon Basin.
-Otherwise it takes much patience, quiet, and luck.

 Although outwardly a tinamou may resemble a tail-less quail or small grouse, they are actually related to the flightless ratites (rheas, ostrich, emu, etc.) and not to any of the "chickens" (I understand they are tasty, though, and heavily hunted by local peoples; the only Great Tinamou I've seen was freshly killed by a local hunter in Peru).
 This puts them right up at the front of any taxonomic listing of world birds.
 Tinamous are among the oldest families in the New World, with fossils dating back ten million years.
-Their close relationship to ratites has been confirmed through multiple analyses: DNA-DNA hybridization, palate structure, calcite orientation in eggshells, ontogeny, musculature, metabolic physiology, and others (summarized in Cabot 1992).
+Their close relationship to ratites has been confirmed through multiple analyses: molecular analysis, palate structure, calcite orientation in eggshells, ontogeny, musculature, metabolic physiology, and others (summarized in Cabot 1992).
 Tinamou eggs are particularly lovely, being highly glossed like porcelain and colored green, turquoise, purple, or wine red.

 Tinamous are like that.